You’re a smart person. And you’re a stickler for style.

 Your normal workflow for marketing your work is to share the design to Facebook.

 Here you get some likes and shares.
 Maybe even a comment.
 “Haai, dis darem maar pragtig.
 Sjoe!”

 And then your post dies a quick death and gets chucked into file thirteen.

 Because tests show that a Facebook post has the lifespan of a skyscraper built with broken styrofoam cups.
 (That’s by design, by the way.
 Facebook’s business is advertising.
 You’re not helping by not buying advertising.)

 But using your website, you don’t have to worry about vanity metrics like likes and shares because you’ll be reaching more people than simply those who waste their time on “social” media.

-We set up your website to post articles to social media and email subscribers automatically.
+I set up your website to post articles to social media and email subscribers automatically.

 You don’t have to lift a finger to speak to people through these two channels.
 They’re effortlessly reached with your news.